ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 # Predicting Missing Loyalty Scores <a name="modeling-predictions"></a>

-We have selected the model to use (Random Forest) and now we need to make the *loyalty_score* predictions for those customers that the market research consultancy were unable to tag.
+We have selected the model to use (Random Forest) and now we need to make the *loyalty_score* predictions for those customers that the market research consulting firm were unable to tag.

 We cannot just pass the data for these customers into the model, as is - we need to ensure the data is in exactly the same format as what was used when training the model.